aldenbro/dhall-tutorial/dhall-scenario/step2/text.md

 - `Optional`: Represent a value, or the absence of one.
 - `Unions <>`: Representing an enum of different alternatives.

 With these types, a lot of common fields can be represented.
-Custom types can also be easily defined, such as `Entity` in the example above, expanding the usefulness of the system.
+Custom types can also be easily defined, such as `Entity` in the example above, expanding the usefulness of the type system.

 ### Verification